 Again, I follow her.
 “Spencer, you don’t owe me anything, and you should work on your family, your relationships that matter, not some fucked up nightmare from your past.”

-She stops to the top of the front porch steps and whirls on me angrily.
+She stops at the top of the front porch steps and whirls on me angrily.

-She turns to go inside but then after two steps she again stops and I watch her heave heavy breathes as she seems to seethe.
+She turns to go inside but then after two steps she again stops and I watch her seethe out heavy breaths.

 “Do what,” I ask hesitantly.